 For 140 years, the Cape Enrage lighthouse has sat at the southern edge of the New Brunswick side of the Bay of Fundy.
 It's a popular spot for picnics and day hikes to view the sunset on a summer evening.
 The photogenic lighthouse, with its red top, dates from 1838.
 Because the Cape Enrage lighthouse is on a cliff, the 180-degree views are spectacular.
-If you want to spice up your visit to Cape Enrage, you can ride the 600-foot-long zipline or rappel down the 142-foot-long cliff.
+If you want to spice up your visit to Cape Enrage, you can ride the 183-metre (600-foot) long zipline or rappel down the 42-metre (142-foot) long cliff.

 Address: Albert County, NB, Canada